-Deterra Protects the Environment
+Deterra protects the Environment from Pharmaceutical Contamination

-Environmentally Safe Disposal of Prescription Drugs
+Environmentally Responsible Disposal of Prescription Drugs

-The Solution: Deterra® Deactivation System
+The Solution: Deterra Deactivation System